hilaryrowe/documentation3/analysisTab/root_cause_analysis.md

 # Root Cause Analysis

 The Root Cause Analysis (RCA) is one of the four visual data displays on the Analysis Tab.
-RCA lets you examine the potential predictors of KPI problems through availability, performance, and quality correlations.
-This helps you identify the root causes of process issues.
+RCA examines potential predictors of KPIs.
+Using availability, performance, and quality correlations, you can identify the root causes of process issues.